Cup-Of-JavaScript/javascript-aws/dynamodb.md

 - Set  (Multiple values of the same type) "SS", "NS", "BS"
 - List (arrays []) "L"
 - Map  (dictionary {}) "M"
-- When reading/writing from/to DynamoDB NATIVELY, we must specify the data types in our data.
+- When reading/writing from/to DynamoDB using the native approach, we must specify the data types in our data.
 For example:

 ```
 {